OpenSUSE: openSUSE MicroOS

+On 31 May 2023, openSUSE announced name changes: the GNOME version of MicroOS is now called Aeon, and the Plasma version is called Kalpa.

 Factory project

 The Factory project is the rolling development code base for openSUSE Tumbleweed, Factory is mainly used as an internal term for openSUSE's distribution developers, and the target project for all contributions to openSUSE's main code base.
-There is a constant flow of packages going into Factory.
+There is a constant flow of packages going into the Factory.
 There is no freeze; therefore, the Factory repository is not guaranteed to be fully stable and is not intended to be used by humans.

 The core system packages receive automated testing via openQA.
 When automated testing is completed and the repository is in a consistent state, the repository is synced to the download mirrors and published as openSUSE Tumbleweed, That usually happens several times a week.

-Supported Architecture
+Supported architectures

-openSUSE currently (2023) supports installation via ISO and/or over a network from repositories for a wide range of hardware and virtualization platforms.
-This includes AArch64 (custom version for Raspberry Pi is available), Arm8, POWER8 (ppc64le), IBM zSystems (s390x), the ubiquitous Intel 64 (x86-84), i586, and i686. |Arm8 (including earlier |Raspberry Pi models, i586, and i686 are available in 32-bit version only.
-Specialized releases for use in containers and virtualized environments are available for onie, Microsoft Hyper-V, kvm-xen, Digital Ocean Cloud, Container Host with VMWare, Vagrant, and VirtualBox.
-It can also be installed in conventional virtualization environments with a range of achitecutes e.g. using VirtualBox, VMWare, or HyperV.
+openSUSE currently (2024) supports installation via ISO and/or over a network from repositories for a wide range of hardware and virtualization platforms.
+This includes AArch64 (custom version for Raspberry Pi is available), Arm8, POWER8 (ppc64le), IBM zSystems (s390x), the ubiquitous Intel 64 (x86-64), i586, and i686.
+Arm8 (including earlier Raspberry Pi models), i586, and i686 are available in 32-bit version only.
+Specialized releases for use in containers and virtualized environments are available for onie, Microsoft Hyper-V, kvm, xen, Digital Ocean Cloud, Container Host with VMware, Vagrant, and VirtualBox.
+It can also be installed in conventional virtualization environments with a range of architectures e.g. using VirtualBox, VMWare, or Hyper-V.

+openSUSE Leap currently supports: aarch64, ppc64le, s390x, x86_64.

 Features

 YaST Control Center

-SUSE includes an installation and administration program called YaST ("Yet another Setup Tool") which handles hard disk partitioning, system setup, RPM package management, online updates, network and firewall configuration, user administration and more in an integrated interface.
+SUSE includes an installation and administration program called YaST ("Yet another Setup Tool") which handles hard disk partitioning, system setup, RPM package management, online updates, network, and firewall configuration, user administration and more in an integrated interface.
 By 2010, many more YaST modules were added, including one for Bluetooth support.
 It also controls all software applications.
-SaX2 was once integrated into YaST to change monitor settings, however with openSUSE 11.3 SaX2 has been removed.
+SaX2 was once integrated into YaST to change monitor settings, however, with openSUSE 11.3 SaX2 has been removed.

-The GTK user interface was removed starting with Leap 42.1, however the ncurses and Qt interfaces remain.
+The GTK user interface was removed starting with Leap 42.1, however, the ncurses and Qt interfaces remain.